If so, have you ever wondered where some of them have gone and why?

 |Same door, different console|

-This is clearly not the same texture that is used for the door in the F Warehouse and the other warehouses next to it use the same generic texture that you can see in the Dreamcast version for this very warehouse aswell.
+This is clearly not the same texture that is used for the door in the F Warehouse.
+All other warehouses next to it just use the same generic texture that you can see in the Dreamcast version for this very warehouse.
 So someone must've created or at least found this texture among the assets and slapped it on this door.
-A door that the player will never see unless he breaks the game.
+A door that the player will never see, unless he breaks the game.
 And it takes a lot of effort to walk here with glitches and only the step by step method of inching your way forward through the void.
-Trust me, I had to do just that to get here since I cannot mod on my Xbox.
+Trust me, I had to do just that to get here, since I cannot mod on my Xbox.

-The Xbox version of Shenmue II is filled with very strange little changes to various graphical details and I know what and oddball it can be but this among the strangest things it does.
+The Xbox version of Shenmue II is filled with very strange little changes to various graphical details and I know what and oddball it can be.
+But this is among the strangest things it does.

-I cannot think of any reason why anyone would ever spend time on a change like this and it makes me want to know you what the hell was going on when they ported the game just another bit more.
+I cannot think of any reason why anyone would ever spend time on a change like this and it makes me want to know even more yet again what the hell was going on when they ported the game.